kiba/Writings/for_science/chp9_meeting_the_host.md

 "If you cooperate with us, you will see him," the male security agent said.
 "Please don't make it more difficult than it needed to be."

 Diana wasn't going to lash out.
-As far as she was concerned, she had no leverage and no way in hell that she was going to escape this place, whatever this place was.
+As far as she was concerned, she was at their absolute mercy.
+No way in hell that she was going to escape this place, whatever this place was.
+This was not a movie, or a manga, or some novel.
+This was real life, however surreal it had become.

 "Alright, I'll cooperate, for now," Diana said.

-"Great.
+"Thank you.
 Please follow me, miss," the masked female figure said.

 As the agent moved, Rose followed her lead.

 Meanwhile, the male followed behind.

 Immediately, she noticed the sword scabbard and gun hostler on the person she's following.
 There was no escaping this.
 She would most definitely be dead or worse if she tried anything.

 Time passed as she went up in an elevator with them, to god knows where.
-But it felt like an agony.
+But it felt like an eternity.

-Eventually, the wayward traveler and her escorted arrived at a more inviting abode, complete with actual bedsheet, shelves, pillows, cup remen, and other creature comfort, including a shower.
+Eventually, the wayward traveler and her escorted arrived at a more inviting abode, complete with actual bedsheet, shelves, pillows, cup remen, and other creature comforts, including an actual restroom.
 However, nowhere had she gone outside the whole time.

 And she had kept track the entire time, estimating the distance travel, and it wasn't inconsiderable.
 Somewhere around three kilometers.